kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 > ##[error]No agent found in pool keda-demo which satisfies the specified demands: Agent.Version -gtVersion 2.163.1

-You can however use a workaround to register an agent as a placeholder, you are able to queue jobs on an agent pool with no online agents.
+You can, however, use a workaround to register an agent as a placeholder which allows you to queue jobs on an agent pool that has no agents that are online.

 Make sure you don't execute any cleanup code in your container to unregister the agent when removing it to keep the placeholder agent registerd in the agent pool.